-This being our week, Nurse Week 2021, I want to send a personal heartfelt thank you to all of the nurses working with Advantage Medical Professionals.
+Nurses Week 2021 – A Message From Our DON This being our week, Nurse Week 2021, I want to send a personal heartfelt thank you to all of the nurses working with Advantage Medical Professionals.
 I am grateful for your bravery, compassion and sacrifices throughout this past year and always.
 2020 was a challenging year.… Continue reading Nurses Week 2021 – A Message From Our DON

-Workplace violence is a major concern for nurses and other healthcare providers.
+One Step Closer To Nurse Workplace Violence Protection Workplace violence is a major concern for nurses and other healthcare providers.
 Statistics from a 2019 nurse survey showed that 1 in 4 nurses experienced some form of assault.
 Being a nurse of over 35 years, I can recall several times of being hit, bit and kicked… Continue reading One Step Closer To Nurse Workplace Violence Protection

-Have you ever thought of traveling and seeing the states you’ve never been to before?
+How To Begin Travel Nursing Have you ever thought of traveling and seeing the states you’ve never been to before?
 As the pandemic continues and the need for quality nurses grow across our country, this might be the time to consider Travel Nursing.
 Facilities throughout the United States are in need of more and more… Continue reading How To Begin Travel Nursing

+How does a nurse handle Crisis Standards of Care?
 Being a nurse of over 35 years in Southeast Louisiana, I have been faced with multiple situations that questioned standards of care.
-I’m not talking about being sure your patients are getting their medication within 30 minutes of the time it is ordered, or completing that admit assessment within 24 hours of his admission.
-I… Continue reading How does a nurse handle Crisis Standards of Care?
+I’m not talking about being sure your patients are getting their medication within 30 minutes of the time it is ordered, or completing that… Continue reading How does a nurse handle Crisis Standards of Care?

-While thinking about what to talk to you guys about, I was throwing around many ideas.
+Don’t Let Them Steal Your Joy While thinking about what to talk to you guys about, I was throwing around many ideas.
 The holidays are coming – so what about recipes or craft ideas to make gift-giving easier.
 The New Year is right around the corner – so what about recommendations on a good self-improvement… Continue reading Don’t Let Them Steal Your Joy

-Clinician’s Corner Angela Totora, MBA/HA, RN Director of Nursing Marijuana for Therapeutic Use There is a lot of talk about medical marijuana.
+Marijuana for Therapeutic Use Clinician’s Corner Angela Totora, MBA/HA, RN Director of Nursing Marijuana for Therapeutic Use There is a lot of talk about medical marijuana.
 Do you know what that means to you as a nurse?
 Here are a few topics that might help you understand this complex issue.
 Obtaining and using medical marijuana… Continue reading Marijuana for Therapeutic Use

-Have you heard the nurse manager say, “that nurse didn’t act professionally?”
+10 Ways To Be A Professional Have you heard the nurse manager say, “that nurse didn’t act professionally?”
 What did that mean?
 Isn’t it enough to do your job, and show up on time?
 What else should you do to be seen as acting professionally?
 Professionalism is demonstrated by you providing the care that you… Continue reading 10 Ways To Be A Professional

+The Compact Is Coming To Louisiana!
 Louisiana is the 31st state in the nation to enact the Nurse Licensure Compact (NLC).
 The NLC increases access to care, protects patient safety, and reduces costs while supporting state-of-the-art health care delivery.
 The NLC has been streamlining the licensure process since it was first launched in 1999.
 The… Continue reading The Compact Is Coming To Louisiana!